 Once a person gets used to the movement and the motion stops, symptoms may come back (although usually only briefly).
 Sometimes just thinking about movement can cause fear and symptoms of motion sickness.
 For example, a person who had motion sickness before might get nauseous on an airplane before take-off.

 The following are the most common risk factors for motion sickness:

-- Riding in a car, boat, airplane, or space shuttle
+- Riding in a car, boat, airplane, or other moving vehicle.

-Most people who have had motion sickness ask their doctor how to prevent it next time.
-Your doctor will ask about your symptoms and find out what usually causes the problem, such as riding in a boat, flying in a plane, or driving in car.
-Your doctor doesn’t usually need laboratory tests to make a diagnosis.
+Your doctor will ask about your symptoms and find out what usually causes the problem.
+Your doctor does not usually need laboratory tests to make a diagnosis.

-There are several ways you can try to prevent motion sickness:
+There are several ways you can try to prevent car motion sickness:

 - Sit in the front seat in a car.